Macron brings corporate background to cabinet shake-up

-PARIS When President Emmanuel Macron reshuffled his cabinet after four ministers with judicial probes hanging over them said they were quitting, he snubbed well-known heavyweights to fill the posts.
+PARIS (Reuters) - When President Emmanuel Macron reshuffled his cabinet after four ministers with judicial probes hanging over them said they were quitting, he snubbed well-known heavyweights to fill the posts.

 As his chief of staff read out the names for vacant portfolios including defence, justice and European affairs, the reaction of many French was: who?